-- Sample different pieces of the aperture at different times.

-we must preserve relative phase across the whole aperture to synthesize a large telescope. - Skeleton arrays
+- Sample different pieces of the aperture at different times. (problem for variable sources) we must preserve relative phase across the whole aperture to synthesize a large telescope. - Skeleton arrays

 T-arrays contain same relative spacings as square apertures, but weighting is different.